MokoenaNH/Car-Rental-Database-System/README.md

 ChromeDriver

 📌 Project Description

-This script automates a Chrome browser to load the Serie A Google search results and scrapes basic match data such as:
+This script automates a Chrome browser to load the Premier League Google search results and scrapes basic match data such as:

 Match day fixtures